Colorado Road Conditions on the I-70

 If you’re coming to ski here in our stunning Rocky Mountains and explore the best Colorado ski resorts, prepare to battle the notorious Interstate 70.
-It is the gateway to over a dozen ski resorts and is also famous for its congested traffic and the occasional accident.
-The winter weather conditions, steep inclines and high-speed traffic makes this a challenging drive.
-Lucky for you, as a local skier who braves the I-70 on a daily basis every winter, I’m going to give away my secrets on avoiding traffic, alternative routes and the best places to fill up both your car and stomach!
+It is the gateway to over a dozen ski resorts in Colorado and is also famous for its congested traffic and the occasional accident.
+The winter weather conditions, steep inclines, and high-speed traffic make this a challenging drive.
+Lucky for you, as a local skier who braves the I-70 on a daily basis every winter, I’m going to give away my secrets on avoiding traffic, alternative routes, and the best places to fill up both your car and stomach!

-The bulk of the drive for destination skiers is from Denver International Airport to Glenwood Springs (where you turn off for Aspen Area Ski Resorts) and this takes a minimum of 3 hours.
-The I-70 "Corridor" covers most of the big resorts (Keystone, Breckenridge, Copper Mountain, Vail and Beaver Creek) and there are seven segments to this journey:
+The bulk of the drive for destination skiers is from Denver International Airport to Glenwood Springs (where you turn off for Aspen Snowmass) and this takes a minimum of 3 hours.
+The I-70 "Corridor" covers most of the big resorts (Keystone, Breckenridge, Copper Mountain, Vail, and Beaver Creek) and there are seven segments to this journey:

 - DIA to Golden – This leg will take you through Denver city and all rules around peak hour traffic apply!
 Try to time your flight or drive to dodge the morning and evening traffic (Friday afternoon is especially horrendous).

 - Golden to Idaho Springs – 30 minutes: The ascent begins, so prepare your body for altitude sickness.
-On a powder day, I’m already on I-70 near Golden by 6:00am, especially on a Saturday.
-Traffic starts building up after that and start clearing by 11:00am.
+On a powder day, I’m already on I-70 near Golden by 6:00 am, especially on a Saturday.
+Traffic starts building up after that and starts clearing by 11:00 am.

 - Idaho Springs to Georgetown – 20 minutes: Georgetown will be your last chance to fuel up before reaching Summit County on the other side of the Continental Divide.
 This is a smooth drive, just make sure you don’t get stuck behind a semi-truck struggling to make the climb.

-- Georgetown to Eisenhower Tunnel or Loveland Pass – 20 minutes: If you’re going to A-Basin, you have the option of skipping the Eisenhower Tunnel choke point by taking Loveland Pass.
+- Georgetown to Eisenhower Tunnel or Loveland Pass – 20 minutes: If you’re going to Arapahoe Basin, you have the option of skipping the Eisenhower Tunnel choke point by taking Loveland Pass.
 Just be wary of the conditions!